 - 12% give up after four “nos”

-- 80% of sales require 5 follow up attempts
+- 80% of sales require 5 follow-up attempts

 Engaging subject lines

-Subject lines absolutely affect the email open rates.
+Subject lines absolutely affect email open rates.
 According to research, it’s found that 64% of subscribers say they are likely to read your email because of who it’s from, and 47% of email recipients open an email based on the subject line.

 - Use concrete numbers and times.
 Emails with “Quick” in the subject line were opened 17% less than those without.

 - Create a sense of urgency by using “tomorrow.”
-Emails with”Tomorrow” in the subject line were opened 10% more than those without.
+Emails with”tomorrow” in the subject line were opened 10% more than those without.

-Adding a visual can increase your click-through rate by 42%.
+Adding a visual element can increase your click-through rate by 42%.
 Another supporting survey by HubSpot shows that 65% of respondents prefer emails that contain mostly images vs. 35% who prefer mostly text.

 It’s important to match your image with the email content.
 Also, since images are turned off by default, it’s good to add relevant alt texts to them.
 This text shows up even if your image is not displayed.
-Most email marketing services let you easily fill this field for your images.
+Most email marketing services let you easily populate this field for your images.

-Create brief Follow-up Emails
+Create brief follow-up emails

-- Email should not exceed 50 to 70 KB – V12 Group
+- Email should not exceed 50 to 70 KB (V12 Group)

-Send emails at right times
+Send emails at the right times

-The lifespan of an email is very short, if you had not received a response within a day, it’s likely that you are being ignored.
+The lifespan of an email is very short, if you have not received a response within a day, it’s likely that you are being ignored.
 So, it can be really tricky to decide on when and how to send a follow-up email to people who have already ignored your first email.
 Your mantra should be to receive a response from the customer and prioritize your responses accordingly.